seungheondoh/llm-tag-to-caption/readme.md

 This project aims to generate captions for music using existing tags.
 We leverage the power of OpenAI's GPT-3.5 Turbo API to generate high-quality and contextually relevant captions based on music tags.

-This is a PyTorch implementation of [LP-MusicCaps: LLM-Based Pseudo Music Captioning](#) for multi-modal music representation learning.
+This is a PyTorch implementation of [LP-MusicCaps: LLM-Based Pseudo Music Captioning](#) for music captioning.

 > [**LP-MusicCaps: LLM-Based Pseudo Music Captioning**](#)
 > SeungHeon Doh, Keunwoo Choi, Jongpil Lee, Juhan Nam